chonglee30/Cypress-Swag-React/README.md

 ```

 ## Run

-To start the application if you are using Node v16 use `npm start` command.
-If you are using Node v17+ use `npm run start-18` command (because of this [SSL error](https://stackoverflow.com/questions/69692842/error-message-error0308010cdigital-envelope-routinesunsupported)).
+npm run start-18 as it is using Node v17+

-In both cases, it should print
+it should print

 ```
 Compiled successfully!